Open House/Design Library

 What’s next

-A recommendation from the Policy and Budget Committee about the BAT lanes is expected at their February 13 meeting.
-The extent of BAT lanes will ultimately be determined by TriMet General Manager Sam Desue Jr., in close consultation and coordination with the Policy and Budget Committee.
+A recommendation from the Policy & Budget Committee about the BAT lanes is expected at their February 13 meeting.
+The extent of BAT lanes will ultimately be determined by TriMet General Manager Sam Desue Jr., in close consultation and coordination with the Policy & Budget Committee.

 Design Milestones

 The design phase for the 82nd Ave Transit Project is expected to conclude in early 2027.
-This page features design and plans of what the project could look like.
+These designs and plans are what the project could look like.

 Station Platform Locations January 2025